 Vladimir Nabokov, celebrated author of Lolita, and other novels, was not merely a writer.
 Not that being a writer is any sort of a “mere” thing, but go with me here.
 Nabokov was a professionally-trained entomologist, a lifelong student of insect biology.

 He curated Harvard’s butterfly collection, contributing a great deal to the practice of lepidoptery and even getting parts of his work published in our day and age.
-Nabokov was a fan of Franz Kafka’s The Metamorphosis, the story of Gregor Samsa, who turned into a bug.
+Nabokov was a fan of Franz Kafka’s The Metamorphosis, the story of Gregor Samsa, who turned into a bug (although the original German word, “Ungeziefer”, has much more complicated meaning than just “bug”).
 That’s Nabokov’s teaching copy of Kafka’s book up there, scrawled with notes.
 Nabokov lectured on Kafka, and using his knowledge of insects he offered a theory as to what kind of bug Gregor may have become (not a cockroach as usually assumed):

 Now what exactly is the “vermin” into which poor Gregor, the seedy commercial traveler, is so suddenly transformed?
 It obviously belongs to the branch of “jointed leggers” (Arthropoda), to which insects, and spiders, and centipedes, and crustaceans belong.
 If the “numerous little legs” mentioned in the beginning mean more than six legs, then Gregor would not be an insect from a zoological point of view.
 But I suggest that a man awakening on his back and finding he has as many as six legs vibrating in the air might feel that six was sufficient to be called numerous.
 We shall therefore assume that Gregor has six legs, that he is an insect.